learn-co-curriculum/swift-intro-from-objc/README.md

 While some machines as old as 2009 may be able to download Xcode 7.1, they may not perform well when running a scheme.
 It is recommended to use a MacIntosh with a Core i5 or i7 dual-core processor (or better), which has been common to MacIntosh computers since 2011.
 A capacity of 8GB of RAM is also recommended but not strictly necessary.

-If you are uncertain of your machine's specifications, select "About This Mac" from the Apple logo in the taskbar.
+If you are uncertain of your machine's specifications, select `About This Mac` from the Apple logo in the taskbar.